 All disinfection and testing procedures on watermains shall be in accordance with Watermain Disinfection Procedure (November 2015) as defined by the Ministry of the Environment, Conservation and Parks (MECP).
 The Contractor is required to conduct watermain disinfections in direct collaboration with the Region’s Operations, Maintenance & Monitoring (OMM) branch.

 Related Sections

-[Under "Related Sections", identify other Sections that are related to, and/or dependent on, the work results or information specified elsewhere.
-The list should be limited to Sections with specific information that the reader might expect to find in this Section, but is specified elsewhere.
-For example, if hardware for aluminum entrances is specified in the aluminum entrance Section, a cross-reference would be appropriate in the finish hardware Section.
-The purpose of this cross-referencing is for information only, to aid in finding those other requirements—not to define the scope of the Section.

-Cross-referencing here may also be used to coordinate assemblies or systems whose components may span multiple Sections and which must meet certain performance requirements as an assembly or system.

-Contractor is responsible for coordination of the Work.

-This Section is to be completed/updated during the design development by the Consultant.
-If it is not applicable to the section for the specific project it may be deleted.]

-[List Sections specifying related requirements.]

-Section [______ – ____________]: [Optional short phrase indicating relationship].
+Section 11700 – Elevated Water Storage Tank

+Section 15200 – Process Piping and Fittings

+Section 15200-08 – Stainless Steel Pipe and Fittings – General Service

+Section 15205 – Process Valves and Operators

+Section 15955 – Piping Testing

 Submittals

 The Contractor shall submit to the Consultant for review, a detailed description of the Work procedure for both hydrostatic testing and disinfection of all water retaining structures and process piping, a minimum of 14 Days prior to commencing any Work.
 Permission to proceed will be granted in writing by the Consultant.